OWN A SEAWEED FARM

 The overwhelming benefits of seaweed are starting to gather pace among well-informed consumers.
 There is a heightened demand for seaweed in all its forms, with Global Market Insights predicting that the commercial seaweed market will exceed $87 billion by 2024.

 It is up to you what you do with your seaweed harvest, however seaweed is very diverse and with more and more people becoming health conscious and more people turning to vegetarianism and veganism you shouldn't have any problems selling the seaweed on.
 You can also process the seaweed into your own unique products, pickles, breads, chutneys, soups, dried seaweed or simply sell it on.
 Or simply sell it in bulk either fresh or dried, Pharmaceutical, Cosmetics and Agricultural companies buy huge amounts of seaweeds for their products and more recently there has been an increase in interest from Asia, due to the warming seas and pollutants in there own waters.

 Ownership or Partnership?

 Also help with the licencing paperwork and legal documents, advice on harvesting and the sale of your seaweed (site approval is subject to surveys).
 A licence to farm seaweed is valid for five years after which it will need to be renewed.
 The cost of the licence and payments to the MMO or NRW or Marine Scotland and the Crown Estate are not included.

 2) We are now able to offer the chance to have 10 x 100m seaweed lines run alongside ours site in Nova Scotia, Canada.
 We do the day-to-day work, checking on buoys and lines where required, checking water quality and temperature and the growth rate of the seaweed.
 Also help with finding buyers or selling through us, and we can harvest the seaweed for you.
 The starting price for ten lines is just £20,000 for a five year investment.
-There is also an opportunity to get involved in IMTA in Canada by investing in Oysters and Clams, grown alongside the seaweed.
+There is also an opportunity to get involved in IMTA in Canada by investing in native Oysters and Clams, grown alongside the seaweed.